bluewave-labs/.github/profile/Readme.md

 # What we are working on

-There are 6 open source projects we are building.
+There are 5 open source projects we are building.

 * **[BlueWave HRM](https://github.com/bluewave-labs/bluewave-hrm)**: *(development ongoing)* A tool to automate routine administrative tasks such as payroll processing, benefits administration, time and attendance tracking and employee onboarding/offboarding.
 * **[BlueWave Onboarding](https://github.com/bluewave-labs/bluewave-onboarding)**: *(development ongoing)* An in-app tutorial platform that guides new users through an app or a tool’s user interface and key features.
 It features product tours, checklists, tutorials, or tooltips, which will help companies simplify their user onboarding process.
-* **[BlueWave Uptime](https://github.com/bluewave-labs/bluewave-uptime)**: *(released)* An automated way of checking whether a service such as a website or an application is available.
+* **[Checkmate](https://github.com/bluewave-labs/checkmate)**: *(released)* An automated way of checking whether a service such as a website or an application is available.
 When service goes down during an outage (downtime), the application spots the issue and alerts the right person on the development team.
 * **[BlueWave DataRoom](https://github.com/bluewave-labs/bluewave-dataroom)**: *(development started)* A secure space where confidential documents can be kept and only read by people authorized to access them.
 * **[VerifyWise](https://github.com/bluewave-labs/verifywise)**: *(development started)* An open-source AI governance platform designed to help businesses manage the power of artificial intelligence safely and responsibly.